Kristina01111000/Drws_site/README.md

 8/30
-No meeting in 2 weeks, he is out of town
+No meeting on the 14th
 See if we can figure out how to do the free section of the patreon (quick minutes) Make the book picture in the shop in the patreon look better Look at the quick minutes and see how they are, see if he should look at any of them